realA10001986/VSR/README.md

 When checked, songs are shuffled when the device is booted.
 When unchecked, songs will be played in order.

+Shuffle mode can be changed at any time through the VSR's buttons in _MusicPlayer_ [button mode](#music-player-mode) or via TCD (8222/8555); however, a change through buttons or TCD is not saved.

 #### <ins>Settings for Night Mode</ins>

 ##### &#9654; Display off